Getting your Angular Router application actually working in a non-root folder on Internet Information Services

 If nothing of value comes up in your errorlogs or in the event viewer.
 Just follow this guide to enable Tracing in IIS7+

-You know those ugly IIS server logs that looks something like this:
+The IIS server logs looks something like this:

 This simple to use tool parses those logfiles and creates a html file that opens in the web browser and presents the data in a nice simple way complete with graphs.